Learn 5 Ways You Can Reduce Waste In Your Professional Office Space

 Before a member of staff is authorized to purchase new equipment, it can become protocol for them to check the reuse room first.

 3. Transition to Digital Files, Automation of Workflows and Electronic Invoicing

 With free programs like Google Docs that allows you to write, edit, and collaborate for free online, and Dropbox, that enables you to sync and share files, digital collaborative working on documents can eliminate a considerable amount of paper use in the workplace.
 In addition, tools now exist to automate the transition and tracking of documents electronically from person to person and department to department to speed workflow without the need for printing.

 A “think before you print” message can also be incorporated into corporate email footers, to serve as a gentle reminder to recipients.

-The use of electronic invoicing doesn’t just reduce procurement costs for office paper, but also reduces postage and franking costs.
+The use of electronic invoicing doesn’t just reduce procurement costs for office paper, but also reduces postage costs.